WilsonLiu0104-cell/About-me/final_version.md

 ## About Me

-My name is Wilson Liu, and I am a graduate student with a strong interest in the intersection of technology and financial services.
+My name is Wilson Liu, and I am a graduate student in JHU Carey with a strong interest in the intersection of technology and financial services.
 I enjoy exploring how emerging tools can reshape the way we analyze data, manage risk, and deliver financial products to consumers and businesses.

 ## An Area I Care About